Why Make Ecobricks?

 Ecobricking requires no special machines, skills, or finances to implement.
 The technology is 100% open source.
 Because of its simplicity, ecobricking can spread and over-reach plastic consumption rates.

-Ecobricking technology is designed from the ground up to be accessible, simple, and do-able without expense, machines, or special equipment.
-This site as well as others around the net, share methodologies and innovations, without charge, using the Creative Commons free-to-distribute license.
+Ecobrick technology is designed from the ground up to be accessible, simple, and do-able without expense, machines, or special equipment.
 Consequently, there is no profit or exchange of capital involved in the making of ecobricks or their application.
-The motives for ecobricking are thus radically different from the for-profit exigencies of industrial recycling, waste-to-energy, incineration, and other large scale, proprietary technologies.
+The GEA has focused on developing ecobrick applications that continue along these open source, Creative Commons free-to-distribute principles.
+In this way, individuals, communities, and companies can afford to ecobrick without any profit motive.
+Ecobricking is thus fundamentally different from the for-profit exigencies of industrial recycling, waste-to-energy, incineration, and other large scale, proprietary technologies.

 - Plastic Degradation and Its Environmental Implications: A journal article of the different ways plastics degrade into biological toxins.

 - ‚Recycling: The Evil Illusion‘ an essay on the fallacy of industrial recycling